jchiarulli/jchiarulli/README.md

   - 💡 Speak your mind on <a href="https://www.minds.com/codemonkeys/">Minds</a>

-  - 👷‍♂️ Connect with me on <a href="https://www.linkedin.com/in/jason-chiarulli/">LinkedIn</a>

   - 🐦 Follow me on <a href="https://twitter.com/jthecodemonkey">Twitter</a>

   - 🔐 PGP Fingerprint: B7E6 FB94 A589 876C CFC2 1E4B 1E07 E75C 19F1 AE0E